Implications of $\delta_{CP}=-90^\circ$ towards determining hierarchy and octant at T2K and T2K-II: Results

-Therefore, on marginalizing over the hierarchy and octant to find the overall best-fit value of $\dcp$, one would see allowed values of $\dcp$ around $-90^\circ$, $0^\circ$ and $135^\circ$.
+In Fig.~\ref{cpnurun}, we have plotted the sensitivity of T2K to measure $\dcp$.
+The first row corresponds to pure neutrino run of T2K.
+In the first panel of first row, NH-LO is taken as the true combination of hierarchy and octant.
+The various curves show fits to $\dcp$ for all of the four test combinations, of which one is correct and the other three wrong.
+Expectedly, the correct combination (NH-LO) gives a best-fit (minimum $\chi^2$) at the true value of $\dcp=-90^\circ$.
+With NH-HO as the test combination, we get a best-fit around $180^\circ$ while with IH-HO as the test combination, we have a best-fit close to $-90^\circ$.
+The combination IH-LO is seen to be excluded with minimum $\chi^2 \approx 2.5$.
+Therefore, on marginalizing over the hierarchy and octant to find the overall best-fit value of $\dcp$, one would see allowed values of $\dcp$ around $-90^\circ$, and $180^\circ$.
 In other words, there would not be a strong indication for any single value of $\dcp$ from the data.
-Similar conclusions can be drawn if the true combinations in nature are IH-LO or IH-HO, as evidenced from the last two panels.
+Similar conclusions can be drawn if the true combinations in nature are IH-LO and IH-HO (third and fourth panel).
 The true combination NH-HO is the only one, for which one can see an unambiguous signal at $-90^\circ$, as the second panel shows.
 This is easy to explain, since neutrino probabilities for NH are higher than for IH, and those for HO are higher than those for LO.
 Therefore, it is not possible for any other combination of parameters to match the high event rates of NH-HO and create a degeneracy when $\dcp = -90^\circ$.
 Thus, a hint for $\dcp=-90^\circ$ would also signify normal mass hierarchy and higher octant of $\theta_{23}$ by elimination of the other options.